John V. Kelly

-John Vincent Kelly Sr. (July 11, 1926 – October 30, 2009) was an American Republican Party politician who served as Mayor of Nutley, New Jersey and served nine terms in the New Jersey General Assembly, before losing two electoral bids to win a seat in the New Jersey Senate.
+John Vincent Kelly Sr. (July 11, 1926 – October 30, 2009) was an American Republican Party politician who served as Mayor of Nutley, New Jersey, and served nine terms in the New Jersey General Assembly, before losing two electoral bids to win a seat in the New Jersey Senate.

 Early life and education

-Kelly was born in Jersey City, New Jersey on July 11, 1926, to an Irish father and an Italian mother.
-There he attended St. Nicholas Grammar School and St. Peter's Preparatory School.
+Kelly was born in Jersey City, New Jersey on July 11, 1926 of Irish and Italian descent.
+He attended St. Nicholas Grammar School and St. Peter's Preparatory School.
 He served in the United States Army during World War II as a demolitions expert in the Philippines.
 After completing his military service, he earned a degree in accounting and finance from Saint Peter's College (now Saint Peter's University) in 1951.
 While in college during the day, he worked at night at the Erie Railroad docks and for the Railway Express Agency.

 He worked as an accountant for the firm of Peat, Marwick, and Mitchell (now part of KPMG), where one of his responsibilities was auditing Nutley Savings and Loan.
 He was hired in 1962, became comptroller and a board member the following year and executive vice president in 1971.
 He was named president and chairman after the death of John Dolan.
 Under his leadership, the savings and loan was ranked 13th among the 200 S&Ls statewide, with 22,000 customers and $212 million in assets, grown from the $60 million at the start if his tenure.